Baby Temperament and Sleep Series: Intensity

 Baby Temperament – Intensity

 It is not all bad to have a highly intense child.
 It’s loads of fun when we’re having fun, for one thing.
-But, another positive spin to your high-intensity child is that you know how he feels.
+But, another positive spin to your high-intensity child is that you will know how he feels.
 There is no guessing.
-In that light, I find that I am very in tune to his mood and I feel good when he is happy.
+In that light, I find that I am very in tune with his mood and I feel good when he is happy.
 He is enthusiastic and full of energy.
-Not saying that low-intensity children are not happy (I’m sure many of them are!), but I can see that more laid back children may not be happy about something, but never speak up, too.
-Even my second, being the less intense one tends to need to wait on things because my more intense child is a “squeakier wheel”.
-I feel bad about that and try to be as fair as I can.

-With any of these temperamental traits I will review, there are good things and bad things about all of them.
-As parents of a high-intensity child, we can learn how to help our child react strongly at appropriate times and learn how to help him diffuse his strong reaction other times.
+With any of the temperamental traits I will review, there are good things and bad things about all of them.
+As parents of a high-intensity child, we can learn how to help our child react strongly at appropriate times and learn how to help him diffuse his strong reaction at other times.

 Baby Sleep and Intensity

-How might your baby’s intensity affect her sleep?
-If your child is a low-intensity baby, this means that it may really be much easier for you to put baby down DROWSY, BUT AWAKE from the very beginning and help her learn to fall asleep on her own from day one.
-Your baby may fuss a little or not at all before drifting off into dreamland.
 When your baby is no longer a newborn and decides to protest things she doesn’t like, her protests will likely be fairly low-key.
 If you decide to sleep train with a no-cry sleep training method, you will probably find it easier to not give in to a little fussing.
-If you decide to sleep train using a crying sleep training method, you may not have a hard time listening to a little fussing while you do the dishes or keep yourself occupied.
+If you decide to sleep train using a crying sleep training method, you may not have a hard time listening to a little fussing.

 On the other hand, if your baby is a high-intensity baby, you can bet that it will be hard to leave him upset for anything longer than a couple of minutes when he’s young.
 If he is like my babies, you won’t need to turn on your monitor at night to hear him down the hall when he wakes up for his midnight feeding when he’s 4 months old.
-Your high-intense baby might get more upset/angry when he wakes up between sleep cycles and can’t go back to sleep, like mine.
-You may also need to take longer during your bedtime routine to help soothe him before sleep.
-If you use a no-cry sleep training method, you will likely have a very hard time listening to a screaming baby while you try to break habits and it will be a lot harder to stick to it if/when he gets upset.
-If you decide to use a crying sleep training method, you can expect loud outbursts and screaming, which will be difficult.
-You may be a parent who needs to go take a shower to “get away” for a few minutes.
+Your high-intensity baby might get more upset/angry when he wakes up between sleep cycles and can’t go back to sleep.
+You may also need a longer bedtime routine to help soothe him before sleep.

-Something else to keep in mind is that YOUR intensity can affect your baby’s, too.
-If you get really upset about something, your baby might follow suit, depending on how sensitive she is.
-Both my husband and I are pretty intense but mostly just happy (and neither of us has a hot temper), so we are working hard in directing my son’s intensity in the positive direction, too, and showing him many things aren’t worth getting upset about and it’s working.
-The other day I spilled my drink at dinner and I got a little upset and he said to me “It’s okay.
-It’s okay.” and I said back “Thank you for reminding me it’s ok.
+The other day I spilled my drink at dinner.
+I got a little upset and he said to me “It’s okay.
+It’s okay.”
+I said back “Thank you for reminding me it’s ok.
 We’ll just clean it up.
 No reason to be upset.”
-It didn’t stop him from getting upset 10 minutes later when he, too, spilled his milk (we were both tired and clumsy that day!) and I politely reminded him back.
+It didn’t stop him from getting upset 10 minutes later when he, too, spilled his milk.
+(We were both tired and clumsy that day!)
+I politely reminded him back.
 Together, we can help diffuse each other’s upsets in life.
-Thankfully, he is a happy child…when he’s getting enough sleep.
+Thankfully, he is a happy child… Especially when he’s getting enough sleep.

-Explore each of the 9 temperament traits, Intensity, Persistence, Sensitivity, Perceptiveness, Adaptability, Regularity, Energy, First Reaction, and Mood, focusing on how they play a role in your baby’s sleep and in the final part, take an assessment quiz to help figure out you and your baby or toddler’s temperament and see how it might be similar or different.
+Explore each of the 9 temperament traits… Intensity, Persistence, Sensitivity, Perceptiveness, Adaptability, Regularity, Energy, First Reaction, and Mood, focusing on how they play a role in your baby’s sleep.
+In the final part, take an assessment quiz.
+Help figure out your baby or toddler’s temperament and your too!
+How are you similar or different?

 Is your child low- or high-intensity?
-Share your story.

 The Baby Sleep Site® is a participant in the Amazon Services LLC Associates Program and other product affiliate programs.
 If you click on a product link and make a purchase, The Baby Sleep Site® may (but not always) receive a small commission from the company selling the product, but will not affect your purchase price.
 We only recommend products that we believe are quality products and are good for our readers.